ArcKnight01/Sinkers/README.md

 # Sinkers – MIT BWSI AUV Challenge

 ## Project Overview
 The **Sinkers** project was developed for the MIT Lincoln Labs **Beaver Works Summer Institute** (BWSI) Autonomous Underwater Vehicle Challenge.
 In this competition teams design, build and program a BlueFin Sandshark AUV to navigate a buoy field course.
-This repository contains the flight‑software, sensor drivers, control logic, mission automation and test protocols used by the team’s AUVhttps://github.com/ArcKnight01/Sinkers/blob/HEAD/README.md#L3-L9.
+This repository contains the flight‑software, sensor drivers, control logic, mission automation and test protocols used by the team’s AUV.
 For additional context and media, see this project page [https://www.aidanrc.com/mit-bwsi-auv-challenge
 ](https://www.aidanrc.com/mit-bwsi-auv-challenge)

 ## Hardware Architecture